juliaannjose/Wiki2Viz/README.md

 # Wiki2Viz

-### A Multi-lingual Information Retrieval System: a searchable interface for growing collection of multilingual online information.
+ A Multi-lingual Information Retrieval System: a searchable interface for growing collection of multilingual online information.

- ## Requirements:
+ ## Requirements

  For the word-similarity evaluation script you will need: